hakunamatata1997/AI_ML_Research_Papers/contributing.md

 # Contributing

-Thank you for taking the time to contribute!follow the guidelines:
+Thank you for taking the time to contribute :ok_hand:!
+Follow the guidelines:

 - Search included research papers before adding a new one, as yours may be a duplicate.
 - Only add papers you think are great!
 Feel welcome to remove entries that you think aren't great!